orientation/orientation/README.md

 [![Dependency Status][gemnasium-image]][gemnasium]
 ![Ruby Version][ruby-version-image]

+## Continued Development of this Fork

+It's important to never merge code added to this repos into master directly.
+If you need the code to be deployed to production before the PR is accepted in the upstream, please merge your PR into pseudo-master branch and deploy that to Heroru.

+Current master is to be updated only with upstream's (orientation/orientation) master.

+### Deploying to Heroku

+`git push heroku master:psuedo-master --force`

 ## What is Orientation?

 Documentation is hard.
 People forget to write it, and they are asked the